 Multi-Action eliminates the onerous process of performing certain actions over and over again.
 Selecting multiple Issues in the Workspace will trigger the Multi-Action action bar allowing you to get to a functional Board quicker.

 You can select multiple Issues in two ways.
 First, you can simply click a profile picture to select the first Issue:

 Once your first Issue is selected, you can continue highlighting additional Issues by clicking on them.
 Once you've selected all relevant Issues, find the bulk action you want to perform at the top of your task board:

 You'll notice that the Issues remain selected so that you can make additional updates if needed.
 Click either “Done”, “clear all” at the top-left corner of the Workspace, or unselect all of the Issues by clicking on them again to exit selection mode completely.

 This is also a handy way to start organizing your work and standardizing your workflow.
 You can update labels, assignees, Milestones, Epics, and make movements between pipelines to Issues and Pull Requests at once.

 Bonus tip!
-If you're viewing a board that contains multiple repos and you apply labels or Milestones to a group of Issues, ZenHub will attempt to create those labels or Milestones in repos where they didn't previously exist.
+If you're viewing a Workspace that contains multiple repos and you apply labels or Milestones to a group of Issues, ZenHub will attempt to create those labels or Milestones in repos where they didn't previously exist.